-Though every audience’s tastes will be different, hopefully these blog post ideas serve as a jumping off point for your content.
-And if you’re looking for even more inspiration, check out our consumer blog at media.bookbub.com!
+Though every audience’s tastes will be different, hopefully these blog post ideas for writers serve as a jumping off point for your content.
+And if you’re looking for even more inspiration, check out our consumer blog at bookbub.com/blog!

 Which authors’ blogs do you love to read?
+What other idea blog post ideas for writers do you have?
 Let us know in the comments below!

 Want to share this post?
 Here are ready-made tweets:

 Click to tweet: 5 Creative Blog Post Ideas for Authors #amwriting #writetip http://bit.ly/2G9mHeO